Online Tibetan Language Program

 Foundations in Tibetan Language – Elementary Level: Modules 1 – 5, and Intermediate Level: Modules 1 – 5

-In a series of five modules for each level, students will be introduced to the basics of the colloquial language with a focus on colloquial grammar, vocabulary and useful dialogues.
-Likewise, they will also gradually be introduced to essential grammar for the written/classical language.
-The modules will be taught progressively and students without any prior experience with the Tibetan language are strongly advised to start from module 1 of the elementary level.
-Students having prior experience with the language who satisfactorily know the alphabet, how to read, basic sentence structure, and so forth may start from whichever module is most suitable to their language level.
-Please see below for individual module descriptions and dates.
+In a series of five modules for each level, students will be introduced to the basics of the colloquial language with a focus on colloquial grammar, vocabulary and useful situational dialogues.
+The modules will be taught progressively and students without any prior experience with the Tibetan language are strongly advised to start from module 1 of the Elementary Level.
+Students having prior experience with the language who satisfactorily know the alphabet, how to read, basic sentence structure, and so forth may start from whichever module is most suitable to their language level. *All modules of the Elementary Level and Intermediate Level are available as self-paced study courses using the class recordings from 2021-23.

 Each module runs for a duration of eight weeks and will be conducted over Zoom by LRZTP senior teachers.
-The main teacher for the elementary and intermediate level modules will be Geshe Tenzin Wangdak.
+The main teacher for program is Geshe Tenzin Wangdak with the help of other senior LRZTP teachers.
 Optional group review/speech training sessions conducted by native speakers will be available to the students each module for a small additional fee.

 For students who would like to practice conversation and/or receive individual tutoring outside of class, LRZTP also offers online individual Tibetan language tutoring with native speakers.
 Please go to the Online Private Lessons page for more information.

 The classes will be held twice a week on Wednesdays and Saturdays.
 The same material is taught twice a day: at 3:00 – 4:30 pm and 8:00 – 9:30 pm Indian Standard Time (IST).
 Students can choose the timing that is most suitable for them.
 For those who are unable to attend the live class sessions, the recordings of the live classes and class materials will be made available.
+Any previously taught modules may be joined at anytime using the class recordings.
 Please see below for course registration.

-The optional review/speech training sessions will be held on Thursdays and Sundays at 3:00 – 4:15 pm and 8:00 – 9:15 pm IST.
+The optional review/speech training sessions will be held on Tuesdays, Thursdays, Fridays and Sundays at 3:00 – 4:15 pm and 8:00 – 9:15 pm IST.
+On Tuesdays and Thursdays early review/speech training sessions are also offered at 12-1:15 pm IST.
+The sessions on Thursdays and Fridays review the Wednesday class and the Saturday class is reviewed during the sessions on Tuesday and Sunday.
 There will be approximately eight sessions (ten hours total) per timing each module.
 Students may register for one or both days according to their selected class time.
 Students are not obligated to register for or attend these sessions.

 Students who successfully complete all modules of a level of the program will be awarded a certificate of completion by LRZTP.

 The primary focus of all modules of the elementary level is learning colloquial Tibetan.
 In these modules, students are progressively taught the Tibetan alphabet and pronunciation, how to read, essential colloquial grammar, new vocabulary and everyday situational conversation.
-Students will also receive a gradual introduction to essential written grammar interspersed throughout the modules.
+Any materials within the module plan which cannot be covered due to time constraints will be carried over to the following module.

 Module 1 (10 March – 08 May 2021) Students are taught how to recognize and pronounce the Tibetan alphabet, how to read, basic sentence structure, greetings and dialogues about the classroom and locations.
 They are also introduced to personal and possessive pronouns, usages of the verb “to be” and “to have” in Tibetan and simple verb conjugation, honorific language and other aspects of the colloquial and written language.

 Module 5 (05 January – 05 March 2022) This final module of the elementary level continues introducing the students to useful, new vocabulary, grammatical structures and situational dialogue.
 In this module students will be taught how to talk about clothing and the body as well as how to talk about work.
-They will also learn how to use speech that denotes consequence – i.e., therefore, because, etc., and some contrasting conjunctions such as although, even though, etc. This module also introduces speculative speech, modal verbs, verb auxiliaries denoting probability and so forth, as well as aspects of the written grammar.
+They will also learn how to use speech that denotes consequence – i.e., therefore, because, etc., and some contrasting conjunctions such as although, even though, etc. This module also introduces speculative speech, modal verbs, verb auxiliaries denoting probability and so forth.

-Extensive Course Description of Intermediate Level: Modules 1 – 5 (coming soon)
+Course Description of Intermediate Level: Modules 1 – 5

 The general fee for each eight-week module is $180.